Take a look around the Stair Arms – a former coaching inn just a short drive outside Edinburgh

 Breakfast at the Stair Arms, Pathhead

-So after filling up on all of the delicious local produce at dinner, Mark and I both slept very well.
-Next morning we headed down to breakfast and to be honest, we were both still fairly full.
+After filling up on all of the delicious local produce at dinner, I slept very well.
+Next morning at breakfast time, I was still fairly full!

-We were greeted and shown to our table.
-As usual, Mark ordered a pot of tea while I asked for a cup of coffee.
-A jug of orange juice and a range of cereals were laid out for us on the bar.
+We were greeted and shown to our table, and I asked for a cup of coffee.
+A jug of orange juice and a range of cereals were laid out on the bar.

 There’s a good range of options on the menu at the Stair Arms.
 You can choose to have a full Scottish breakfast, and there are versions available for vegans and vegetarians as well.
 Or you could go for a hot roll or croissant filled with your choice of bacon, sausage, black pudding and egg.

-He’d gone for the porridge, which arrived with a little dish of heather honey and whisky alongside.
+And the porridge arrived with a little dish of heather honey and whisky alongside.
 It was a delicious and warming start to the day, and one that I plan to recreate at home!

-After another cup of coffee, we headed upstairs to pack our bags and begin the drive back to Shropshire.
+After another cup of coffee, it was time to head back upstairs to pack up ready for the drive back to Shropshire.